 Theoretical Framework

 The theoretical framework for this research is Bronfenbrenner's Social-Ecological Model (SEM).
-This framework was first proposed by Bronfenbrenner (1979) in his famous book, Ecology of Human Development, which postulated that human development and behaviour result from the dynamic interaction between the individual and various levels of the surrounding world.
+This framework was first proposed by Bronfenbrenner (1979) in his famous book, Ecology of Human Development, which postulated that human development and behavior result from the dynamic interaction between the individual and various levels of the surrounding world.
 The main theoretical hypotheses of the SEM are since extensively generalized into the field of public health research as an organizing framework to understand the multilevel determinants of health behaviors and outcomes; (a) individuals do not merely receive health and behavioral outcomes but are the active causal agents of their ecological context; (b) proximal environments (microsystems like family and school) interact with more distal contexts (exosystems and macrosystems like community resources, cultural norms, and policy frameworks); and (c) health and behavioral outcomes are not merely implied by In this context, the gender is an individual level factor, which modifies how children perceive and react to weight-related stigma, whereas urbanicity is a structural factor at the community level that defines the availability of physical activity, healthy food, and access to mental health care.
 The moderators (gender and urbanicity) are factors at the individual level (individual) and community level (community), respectively, and covariates (age, race/ethnicity, socioeconomic status) are factors that reflect further ecological interactions.
 This theoretical stance informs the inclusion of interaction terms in the logistic regression models to test the hypothesis that there are ecological subgroups that differ in the degree of interaction between obesity and anxiety.

 SEM has been utilized in numerous previous studies on childhood obesity and health outcomes.
 Using the NSCH data to test the hypothesis that parental mental health was a differentiating factor for child obesity across rural and urban settings and income status, Foster et al. (2020) utilized a multilevel analysis framework based on SEM concepts.
 Similarly, Forster et al. (2023) used a socio-ecological approach to explain the relationships between BMI and mental health across age groups, genders, and socioeconomic statuses in a German pediatric cohort.
 The use of the NSCH by Crouch et al. (2023) also allowed the authors to demonstrate that rural-urban differences in childhood obesity persist even after controlling for demographic covariates, which aligns with the SEM assumption that community-level variables have an independent effect on health outcomes.
 To start, the multilevel SEM design fits the study design, which focuses on individual (gender) and community (urbanicity) moderators simultaneously.
 Second, the NSCH dataset includes variables operationalizing various ecological levels, making it a perfect empirical platform for testing the SEM-derived hypotheses.
 Third, the SEM has a history of research on childhood obesity, providing theoretical continuity with the current body of evidence.